sastemmler/datamadness/README.md

 This repository contains the R code of the R Shiny application.

+## Data

+This respository does not contain the required dataset

 ## Shiny App

 The Shiny app is available on shinyapps.io: [Peak Navigator](https://synsugar.shinyapps.io/Peak_Visualization/)